cnagda/id-pirated-vid/README.md

-  -v, --visualize    visualize video matches -shortestmatch SM  minimum length of matching video clip (in seconds) --frames           match frames instead of scenes; slower but more accurate --subimage         additionally looks for a sugimage that shares exactly one
+  -v, --visualize    visualize video matches -shortestmatch SM  minimum length of matching video clip (in seconds) --frames           match frames instead of scenes; slower but more accurate --subimage         additionally looks for a subimage that shares exactly one
                      corner (such as a picture-in-picture attack)
 ```